 London Midland Trains and Northern Rail also run routes to Liverpool from all major UK cities.

 Once in Liverpool, the Merseyrail train network has good links to other areas of the region and an underground rail service serving 4 city centre stations, Lime Street, James Street, Moorfields and Liverpool Central.

 The Liverpool city region is well-connected to the UK motorway network.
 From the M6 take the M62, M58 or M56 direct to the destination.

-To travel to Wirral Peninsula from the city centre, take the Mersey Tunnel and don't forget the toll money!
+To travel to the Wirral Peninsula from the city centre, take the Mersey Tunnel (toll £1.70).
 If you're heading up to the coast, Southport is an enjoyable coastal drive away.
 The Silver Jubilee Bridge in Runcorn crosses the River Mersey and Manchester Ship Canal to provide convenient road access to Halton.
 Knowsley and St Helens are easily accessible too, both only a short drive from the city centre.

 If you are not a British citizen you might need entry clearance (that is permission) to enter the UK.
 Only British nationals, European Union citizens, non-EU member states of the European Economic Area (EEA - Norway, Liechtenstein and Iceland), Switzerland, and members of the Overseas Countries and Territories (OCT) are exempt from needing a visa to enter the UK.

 If you do not fall under any of the above-mentioned states, you must check whether you will need a visa for entry.
 Check the official visa and immigration website here.

 Visit Liverpool website.